How do you reduce the chance of rebound weight gain?

 - Is maintenance different after GLP-1 vs bariatric surgery?

-- Does Phaze have a maintenance mode?
+- Does Phaze help with the maintenance phase?

-Phaze provides general health software, not medical advice.
-Talk to your doctor before changing your medication, dose, training plan, or nutrition strategy.
+Phaze is a wellness and habit-tracking app.
+It is not a medical device and does not provide medical advice, diagnosis, or treatment.
+Talk to your doctor before changing your medication, dose, training plan, or nutrition.